 Invest in a commercial-grade dehydrator that dehydrates, rather than cooks, the food.
 Also, get yourself a commercial-grade vacuum sealer and thick plastic bags for sealing.

 Finally, make sure you have space in your home or nearby where these items can be safely stored without disruption.
-The more you move vacuum sealed bags, the higher the possibility that the seal will break.
+The more you move vacuum sealed bags, the higher the possibility that the seal will break and destroy the long shelf life for your food stockpile.

 Let’s also not forget an organic garden of food will also sustain you and provide nutrients and protein too.